xiix0/scam/README.md

-You are farsighted, a good planner, an ardent lover, and a faithful friend.
+You are scrupulously honest, frank, and straightforward.
+Therefore you have few friends.